 To mark Eye Health Month, we asked Dr. Ross for his insight (no pun intended!) on what we can do to keep our eyes healthy for life.
 Here are his top tips.

-1. See your optometrist for an annual eye exam.
+1. See your family doctor or optometrist for an annual eye exam.
 Dr. Ross says this is the foundation of life-long eye health.
 “Regular eye exams give us the opportunity for early detection and early intervention if we discover a problem.”
 Keep in mind, a thorough eye exam is much more than a vision test: it uses your eyes as a diagnostic tool to monitor existing conditions (like diabetes and high blood pressure) and to detect new ones such as MS, tumours, and even some types of cancer.

 2. Know your family history.
 More than 5.5 million Canadians have health conditions that can lead to vision loss.
 “If you have a family history of high blood pressure, diabetes, or glaucoma, you have an elevated risk for eye disease.
 Talk to your family doctor about a referral to an ophthalmologist,” says Dr. Ross.